 Susan has advised on all areas of landlord and tenants for many years both in relation to commercial and residential premises issues.
 These include , but are not limited to, repossession and service charge disputes, disrepair, damages, and nuisance claims connected with leasehold premises, forfeiture of leases and relief from forfeiture, waiver of forfeiture, construction of leases, validity of leases, rent claims including ground rents, extension of leases, enfranchisement of leases, Commonhold and Leasehold Reform Act 2002, service charge assessment before the First Tribunal (Property Chamber), right to manage, section 20 Landlord and Tenant Act 1985 notices, eviction disputes, secure tenancies, assured and assured shorthold tenancies, long leases, drafting leases, arrears of rent and service charge, covenants, Housing Acts 1985, 1988, 1996, 2004, Landlord and Tenant Acts 1986, 1987, and 1988, failure to provide accounts, injunctions, specific performance, equitable remedies, estoppel, leasehold reform, Defective Premises Act 1972, mobile homes, Landlord and Tenant (Covenants) Act 1995, land registration, Rent Act 1977, homelessness, licensing of leasehold premises, houses in multiple occupation, regulation of leasehold premises, agency, costs, surrender, security of tenure, Landlord and Tenant Act 1954 and notices there under, validity of assignment of leases, ownership, construction of covenants, statutory tenancies, termination of business and residential tenancies, grant of leases, under leases, subletting, squatting, continuation of tenancies, protection of tenancies, licences, limitation and withholding of service charges, subletting, landlord’s duties of consultation, consent to assignment, purchase of freehold, and grounds for possession.

 For further information please contact Susan Brown at Tennyson Chambers on 02381 511511 or 0203 470 0047.
-You may also look at her new web site at www.tennysonchambers.com which provides a wealth of further information about direct access and her chambers generally.
+You may also look at her web site at www.tennysonchambers.com which provides a wealth of further information about direct access and her chambers generally.
 Susan aims to give a very prompt response.
 Please set out, where applicable, if any court date has been set for your case, and how urgent your matter is.
 Barrister regulated by the Bar Standards Board.

 Contact the Expert